Getting More Open House Sign-in Leads

 Oh yes, we’re comparing sales to dating.
 Way back before online dating, people used to exchange their first awkward words at bars, nightclubs, and um grocery stores.
 In those days, it would be considered highly irregular to start a conversation by asking for someone’s contact info.

-Also when the time is right, have a digital sign-in app or QR code ready because pulling out a crumpled sheet of paper from your back pocket is NOT gonna look slick.
+Also when the time is right, have an Open House app or QR code ready to get their info because pulling out a crumpled sheet of paper from your back pocket is NOT gonna look slick.

 The Go with the Flow